grafana/grafana-operator/documentation/design_proposal/001_organization.md

 ## Proposal

-### New CRD prod
+### Pros

 - Users can be added to the organization in the CR.
 - Rename of a organization is doable
-- IF the organization gets new functionality it could be added easier.
+- Easier to use since it's clear that a team/user is under a specific organiaztion.

-### New CRD CONS
+### Cons

 - Needs to be applied after the deployment is done.
-- API-url needs to be provided to the CR.
+- API-url needs to be provided to the CR together with username & secret.

 ### CRD